 WHO MAY PARTICIPATE?

 Students who have the desire as well as the potential to attend a four-year college or university and have: appropriate classroom behavior, at least a 2.5 GPA, good attendance habits, high motivation, good work ethic; are willing to commit themselves to a minimum of two hours of homework each night and are seeking an opportunity to take honors courses.

 We focus on expanding skills that are needed the most in high school and in college: writing, using Cornell note-taking strategies, asking questions, working in groups, organization, time management, developing success strategies, and goal setting.
 Discussion topics include current events and issues relating to pre-teens.
 Leadership skills will be encouraged and developed.
 In addition, students will participate in extra-curricular activities and community service.

 Students in the AVID class have the opportunity to explore their own interests and skills, then pair those with careers that match their unique qualities.
 AVID students also learn about different aspects of high school and college with a focus on independent study skills, inquiry, and the power of collaborative learning.

 AVID hires current college students to help our students succeed in their academic classes.
 Students will participate in tutorial groups twice a week to review difficult material or to study for upcoming tests.

 Students in the AVID program take field trips to colleges and other places of educational and cultural interest to make what we study in class more meaningful.

-If you have any questions or would like further information regarding AVID, contact our AVID coordinators Ms. Patricia Abouabdo at firstname.lastname@example.org.
+If you have any questions or would like further information regarding AVID, contact our AVID coordinator, Ms. Patricia Abouabdo at firstname.lastname@example.org.